zenkri/Cognitive-Automotive-Lab/README.md

 </p>

 ## Navigation in Unknown Environments
 In regions where positioning is not possible, an autonomous driving vehicle should be able to safely navigate.
-This scenario is simulated through pillons, which the vehicle has to navigate through.
+This scenario is simulated through pillows, which the vehicle has to navigate through.
 This problem is solved in the following steps:

 * Synchronize and resize depth and color images
 * Distinguish pylon and ground in color image
-* Match pixels between depth and color image (stereo vision)
+* Match pixels between depth and color image (stereovision)
-* Generate points cloud and transform it to world coordinate
+* Generate points cloud and transform it into the world coordinates
-* Project points cloud to Occupancy Grid Map and use Bayes rule to do the iteration
+* Project points cloud to Occupancy Grid Map and uses Bayes rule to do the iteration
-* Generate path incrementally dependent on end point direction of current path
+* Generate path incrementally dependent on endpoint direction of the current path
-* Search a lateral range in the forward direction of end point
+* Search a lateral range in the forward direction of endpoint
-* Use potential field method to find the point with the lowest potential energy in lateral range
+* Use potential field method to find the point with the lowest potential energy in the lateral range

 <p align="center">
   <img src="readme_images/unknown_env.gif" width="800">
 </p>

 ## Yielding for crossing pedestrians
 One more challenge of the CAL was the detection of crossing pedestrian and yielding if he is crossing or driving if he is just side walking.
-This scenario was simulated with a remote controlled robot.
+This scenario was simulated with a remote-controlled robot.
 The processing steps are illustrated in the following graphic.

 ![ped_detection](readme_images/ped_detection.png)